Land Manager: Access Fund and Southeastern Climbers Coalition

 What to Expect

-The area has never been open to climbing, and it features a densely concentrated boulderfield with free-standing blocks, short sections of cliff, and a labyrinth of hidden corridors offering hundreds of problems and a small number of short, gritstone-like routes.
+The area has only been open to climbing since 2018.
+It features a densely concentrated boulderfield with free-standing blocks, short sections of cliff, and a labyrinth of hidden corridors offering hundreds of problems and a small number of short, gritstone-like routes.
 Boasting quality sandstone, varied terrain, and striking lines, this is a prized new climbing resource, comparable to the bouldering at nearby Stone Fort and Rock Town.

 No bolting or route development at Hell’s Kitchen until further notice.
 As we prepare to transfer the area to the state, we ask that no routes are developed at this time.
 If the status changes, developers will be required to follow the Cumberland Trail State Parks Fixed Hardware Committee Guidelines.